apache/spark/dev/README_RELEASE_HELM_CHART.md

 For license checks, the .rat-excludes files is included, so you can run the following to verify licenses (just update $PATH_TO_RAT):

-tar -xvf airflow-chart-1.0.1-source.tar.gz
+tar -xvf airflow-chart-${VERSION_WITHOUT_RC}-source.tar.gz
-cd airflow-chart-1.0.1
+cd airflow-chart-${VERSION_WITHOUT_RC}
 java -jar $PATH_TO_RAT/apache-rat-0.13/apache-rat-0.13.jar chart -E .rat-excludes

-Please note that the version number excludes the `rcX` string, so it's now simply 1.0.1.
+Please note that the version number excludes the \`rcX\` string, so it's now simply ${VERSION_WITHOUT_RC}.
 This will allow us to rename the artifact without modifying the artifact checksums when we actually release.

 Thanks,
 <your name>
+EOF
 ```

+Note, you need to update the `helm verify` output and the end of the voting period in the body.

 # Verify the release candidate by PMCs